matrixgpt/matrix-chatgpt-bot/README.md

 ### OpenAI / ChatGPT
 - You need to have an account at [openai.com. ](https://openai.com/).
 Create a [API Key](https://platform.openai.com/account/api-keys).
 Then, set `OPENAI_API_KEY` in your `.env` file
+- You might want to change to chat-model by setting the `CHATGPT_MODEL` in your `.env` file.
+The model currently defaults to `text-chat-davinci-002-20221122`.
+Check the [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) repository for keeping track of the models.

 ## Setup